jensortner/volonpair-fullstack-app/README.md

-# Volonpair frontend
+# Volonpair

 This provides the basic look of how the frontend is supposed to look and behave.
 The app will be build with React and TypeScript and communicate with a api to send an retrive volonteer data.

+Below serves as an initial idea of how what the project will result in however things such as style, UX/UI and choise of technnologies might be subject to change thoughout the project due to time constraints and other factors.